kalenwillits/CapstoneThree/readme.md

 │   ├── most-frequent-words-in-sentence.png
 │   ├── top-10-most-frequent-words.png
 │   └── wordcloud.png
-├── gather_articles.py
+├── gather_articles.py # Gathers the top 1000 articles from wikipedia and places them in one txt file.
+This was meant to gather data for training a Word2Vec model.
+However, there was too much data to be processed by a single machine.
+Google's Word2Vec pre-trained vectors were used instead.
-├── generate_test_data.py
+├── generate_test_data.py # Creates the test data from the read-in article and a random wikipedia article.
-├── library.py
+├── library.py # Library for chatbot API.
 ├── models
-│   ├── cloud_parameters.csv
+│   ├── cloud_parameters.csv # Parameters after the test using GCP.
-│   ├── GoogleNews-vectors-negative300.bin
+│   ├── GoogleNews-vectors-negative300.bin # Google's pre-trained vectors.
 │   ├── GoogleNews-vectors-negative300.bin.gz
-│   ├── parameters.csv
+│   ├── parameters.csv # Parameters file where the chatbot is reading it's parameters from.
-│   └── vectors.w2v
+│   └── vectors.w2v # Saved vectors of a trained Word2Vec model.
+Unused in production.
-├── notebook.ipynb
+├── notebook.ipynb # Jupyter Notebook
-├── notebook.py
+├── notebook.py # Jupyter notebook as a executable Python script.
-├── params_query.sql
+├── params_query.sql # Sql query from the Metabase instance to find the best parameters after a test over GCP.
 ├── __pycache__
 │   ├── library.cpython-37.pyc
 │   ├── model.cpython-37.pyc